fboender/sla/README.md

         flake8 --exclude src/llt --ignore=E501 src/*.py
     }

 As you can see, build rules are just plain old shell functions.
-Depending on another rule is as simple as calling it as a normal shell function.
+Creating dependencies on other rules is as simple as calling it as a normal shell function.

 You can list available rules by simply omitting a rule name: